sengland88/liri-node-app/README.md

 I also created a restart function that will ask the user if they would like to conduct another search.
 If yes, it will bring them back to the runProgram function and ask for a command.
 If not, it will execute the program, which will need to be called again using "node liri.js"

+<h2>URL</h2>
+Please note that because this is a command line application, I have provided a link to the video demostrations below.
-To access the video demostrations: https://drive.google.com/drive/folders/14W-AIYhUWaPp8yDLfR5Jnwdx6ehh9EyE
+To access the video demostrations: http://bit.ly/2ZWQP87